 Hermit crabs go through various shells as they grow, leaving behind old ones to inhabit the new.
 However, left-behind shells accumulate bacteria and start to smell.

 To clean hermit crab shells, you need boiled, non-chlorinated water in a ceramic or glass pan, a strainer, and a brush or towel.
-Using aquarium salt is optional, but it can help make your shells extra clean.
+Aquarium salt is optional, but it can make the shells extra clean.

-Do Hermit Crab Shells Need Washed?
+Do Hermit Crab Shells Need To Be Washed?

-Aside from picking shells based on color and size, hermits also know when shells are unsafe.
-If they’re worn down, infected, or dense with calcium deposits, your hermit crabs may decide there’s a shell shortage.
-That can lead to stress and even in-fighting.
+If shells are worn down, infested, or dense with calcium deposits, hermit crabs may decide there’s a shell shortage, which can lead to stress and in-fighting.

-How to Wash Hermit Crab Shells
+How To Wash Hermit Crab Shells

 - Ceramic or glass pan

 With your tools assembled, you’ll address the cleaning routine in two parts:

 - Rinse the shell thoroughly with water.

 - Use a toothbrush to remove any stubborn grime that wasn’t removed.